que-cera/oeg-ios-sdk-docs/README.rst

-OEG SDK for android
+OEG SDK for iOS
 =======================================

-This is for OEG SDK for Android documention
+This is for OEG SDK for iOS documention